Nandaka/PixivUtil2/readme.md

 uselist       ==> set to 'True' to parse list.txt.
                   This will update the DB content from the list.txt (member_id and custom folder). processfromdb ==> Set 'True' to use the member_id from the DB. rootdirectory ==> Your root directory for saving the images. downloadavatar ==> set to 'True' to download the member avatar as 'folder.jpg' usesuppresstags ==> Remove the suppressed tags from %tags% meta for filename.
                     The list is taken from suppress_tags.txt, each tags is separated by new line. tagsLimit	==> Number of tags to be used for %tags% meta in filename.
 		          Use -1 to use all tags.
 writeimageinfo  ==> set to 'True' to export the image information to text file.
+                    The filename is following the image filename + .txt. writeImageJSON  ==> set to 'True' to export the image information to JSON.
-                    The filename is following the image filename + .txt. writeImageJSON verifyimage     ==> Do image and zip checking after download.
+                    The filename is following the image filename + .json. verifyimage     ==> Do image and zip checking after download.
 Set the value to True to enable. writeUrlInDescription ==> Write all url found in the image description to a text